Restoring Healthy Habits When You’re Burned Out

-It is hard to stay focused, motivated, or encouraged to look after yourself when you are feeling burned out.
-Healthy habits that you have worked hard building up might start to slip, and exhaustion leaves you unable to complete housework.
+It is hard to stay focused, motivated, or encouraged to look after yourself when you are feeling burnt out.
+Healthy habits that you have worked hard building up might start to slip, and exhaustion leaves you unable to complete household chores.
 Other examples you may relate to are:

 - Alcohol or drug use increases.